 TEAS Test dates

 The TEAS test is held on a continuous basis throughout the year.
-The specific TEAS test dates are dependent on the testing center where you choose to take the exam.
-To register for the TEAS exam, candidates can visit ATItesting.com where you will also find upcoming TEAS test dates.
+The specific ATI test dates are dependent on the testing center where you choose to take the exam.
+To register for the TEAS exam, candidates can visit ATItesting.com where you will also find upcoming TEAS exam dates.